nishatayub/nishatayub/README.md

 <h3 align="center">🚀 Code-First, Design-Driven | Building Brains & Beautiful Interfaces Typing in TypeScript, Rusting in Go, Dreaming in AI 🤖 + Designing UIs 🎨</h3>

-<p>Hey there!
-I'm Nisha Tayub — a passionate full-stack developer and UI/UX enthusiast currently pursuing BTech CSE at LPU.
+<p align="center">*Hey there!
+I'm Nisha Tayub — a passionate full-stack developer and UI/UX enthusiast.
 I’m skilled in MERN, Python, C++, Java, and Figma, and I'm expanding my tech toolkit with TypeScript, Rust, Go, and Neural Networks.
 I love turning ideas into interactive, user-friendly products that are both smart and beautifully designed.
 Whether it’s building robust backends or designing sleek UIs, I thrive at the intersection of logic and creativity.
-I'm also deeply curious about AI and product design — and dreaming big with my sights set on innovation, impact, and an MBA from Harvard someday!
+I'm also deeply curious about AI and product design — and dreaming big with my sights set on innovation, impact, and an MBA from Harvard someday!*
 </p>